Marwick, A. E. (2026). Broken connections: Fieldnotes from the old internet. Social Media + Society, 12. https://doi.org/10.1177/20563051261434796

 Findings

-• LiveJournal supported sustained reciprocal writing: long posts routinely drew dozens of substantive, supportive comments constituting meaningful affective labor.
+• LiveJournal fostered sustained reciprocal writing, with lengthy posts generating dozens of substantive, supportive comments that constituted meaningful affective labor.

-• Granular privacy and filtering controls enabled semi-private, socially coherent spaces — affordances largely absent from current platforms.
+• Granular privacy and filtering features enabled semi-private, socially coherent spaces largely absent from today’s platforms.

-• Relationships forged on LJ produced lasting offline friendships, partnerships, and community ties enduring into middle age.
+• Relationships formed on LiveJournal produced lasting offline friendships, partnerships, and community ties persisting into middle age.

-• Today’s platforms (Meta, X, YouTube, Bluesky) leave the author feeling bored, surveilled, and unable to be honest, with vulnerability now displaced into ephemeral or encrypted channels (Instagram stories, Signal).
+• Contemporary platforms (Meta, X, YouTube, Bluesky) leave the author feeling bored, surveilled, and unable to be honest, despite continued use of ephemeral channels like Instagram stories and Signal.

 Connections